London–Aylesbury line: Development of the route

 The Great Central Railway (GCR) decided to build a main line called the London Extension from Annesley Junction north of Nottingham to London via the Metropolitan Railway.
 It was the last main line to be built in Britain in the Victorian era.
 The line was completed in 1899.
 In 1903 the line between Harrow and Canfield Place (near Finchley Road) was built, thus bypassing this part of the Metropolitan tracks.
 The route was a major trunk route with many prestigious trains, such as The Master Cutler and The South Yorkshireman.

-The line beyond Aylesbury Vale Parkway is currently closed to almost all passenger services: the Metropolitan line service north of Aylesbury to Verney Junction and Brill was withdrawn in 1936 as London Transport (LT) wanted to focus more closely on London.
+The Metropolitan line service north of Aylesbury to Verney Junction and Brill was withdrawn in 1936.
+The line beyond Aylesbury Vale Parkway is closed to passenger services, now being used only for freight to the Calvert waste handling site and occasional excursion trains to Quainton.
+An early proposal to use it to create a branch line from East West Rail was dismissed in May 2023.

 Electrification

 The line north west from Harrow was electrified in stages.
 In 1925, four rail electrification reached Rickmansworth and Watford, and the Metropolitan Railway planned to electrify the line as far as Aylesbury by 1935.
 However, when the Met was absorbed into LT the plans were put on hold.
 Electrification of the final leg of the Met finally got under way in the late 1950s, but LT decided later to electrify only up to Amersham.
 The original intention to electrify further is evidenced by the colour light signalling which was fully installed as far as Aylesbury and by platform extensions up to Stoke Mandeville.
 In 1961 LT withdrew the Metropolitan line from Aylesbury and since then it goes only as far as Amersham.
 Following the end of steam-hauled Metropolitan line trains in 1961 the service was provided by British Rail Class 115 diesel multiple units until 1992 (which were then replaced by the line's current rolling stock) – along with Metropolitan line electric multiple units south of Amersham.
 The last steam train ran on 17 June 1962 and the timetable from 18 June reduced the London to Aylesbury timings from 90 minutes to 59.
 Responsibility for the line north of Amersham was transferred from London Transport to British Railways on 11 September 1961; London Underground signage at the stations on this section was gradually replaced by those of British Railways.